thelounge/thelounge.github.io/_guides/identdfile.md

 ## Using oidentd only

 {: .alert.alert-warning role="alert"}
-If you have oident 2.3.0 or later available, see the section above as it does not require changing file permissions.
+If you have oident 2.3.0 or later available, using oidentd along with built-in identd is preferred as it solves multiple issues including concurrency and file permission issues.

 `oidentd` can be used, as The Lounge also supports writing user ident to a file which can be read by `oidentd`.
 To enable `oidentd` support, set the [`oidentd` configuration option](/docs/configuration#identd-and-oidentd-support) to `"~/.oidentd.conf"`

-If you are using pre-built The Lounge packages, there is no home folder, so this method will not work.
+If you have installed The Lounge as a service (pre-built package), the service has no access to `/home` folder and thus this method will not work.
+[Refer to oidentd + built-in section above](#using-oidentd-to-forward-requests-to-built-in-server).

 After that is done, you will need to configure `oidentd` to allow spoofing.